stefan-jansen/machine-learning-for-trading/20_autoencoders_for_conditional_risk_factors/README.md

 An autoencoder is a neural network trained to reproduce the input while learning a new representation of the data, encoded by the parameters of a hidden layer.
 Autoencoders have long been used for nonlinear dimensionality reduction and manifold learning (see [Chapter 13](../13_unsupervised_learning)).
 A variety of designs leverage the feedforward, convolutional, and recurrent network architectures we covered in the last three chapters.

-We will see how autoencoders can underpin a trading strategy: we will build a deep neural network that uses an [autoencoder to extract risk factors](https://www.aqr.com/Insights/Research/Working-Paper/Autoencoder-Asset-Pricing-Models) and predict equity returns, conditioned on a range of equity attributes (Gu, Kelly, and Xiu 2020).
+We will also see how autoencoders can underpin a trading strategy by building a deep neural network that uses an [autoencoder to extract risk factors](https://www.aqr.com/Insights/Research/Working-Paper/Autoencoder-Asset-Pricing-Models) and predict equity returns, conditioned on a range of equity attributes (Gu, Kelly, and Xiu 2020).

-More specifically, this chapter covers:

-- Which types of autoencoders are of practical use and how they work
-- Building and training autoencoders using Python
-- Using autoencoders to extract data-driven risk factors that take into account asset characteristics to predict returns

 ## Content